Aventus-Network-Services/aventus-dapp-proposals/README.md

 * Once it is approved, the proposal will be added to the [Aventus DApp Proposal Competition Voting Form](https://docs.google.com/forms/d/1DVdtzHpfoCoem6iRSz67Br3Cews1kTC5dnhzLbJlEx8), where individuals can vote on their choice for the top 3 DApp ideas.
 The vote outcomes can be found if you click *view past responses* in the form.

-* On 3 September, the 6 proposals with the highest number of votes will be selected and put through to the competition's [judging panel](#meet-the-judges).
+* On 3 September, submissions will close and no more new DApp proposal ideas will be accepted.
+Then, a voting period will commence until the 10 September where people will only be able to vote on the proposals.
+On september 10, the 6 proposals with the highest number of votes will be selected and put through to the competition's [judging panel](#meet-the-judges).
 The judges will then select the winner (AVT prize of ~$10,000 at initial valuation), the runner-up (AVT prize of ~$4,000 at initial valuation), and third place (AVT prize of ~$1,000 at initial valuation).

 ## Meet the Judges